margauxdupuy/Mario-Labyrinth/README.md

 # Mario Labyrinth

-## Setup (macOS)
+## Setup

 - Check if you have Python3 installed on your computer : `python3 --version`
-- If you don't have it, run : use Homebrew with `brew install python3` or download the package `https://www.python.org/ftp/python/3.8.1/python-3.8.1-macosx10.9.pkg`
+- If you don't have it, run : download the package on `https://www.python.org/downloads/`

 - Once you get at least `3.5` as the installed version, you can proceed:

-    - Clone this repository
+    - Clone this repository : `git clone https://github.com/MargauxDupuy/Mario-Labyrinth.git`
+    - Go to the repo : `cd Mario-Labyrinth`
     - Install the requirements : `pip install -r requirements.txt`
     - Launch the game : `python3 labyrinth.py your_username`